In Celebration of St. Patricks Day this week I wanted to write about Irish or Celtic Herbs.

 Mint (Mentha spp)

-Plantain (Plantago major).
-Herbalists call Plantain a ‘drawing herb’ because it can be put on an inflammation to draw away the inflammation.
+Herbalists call Plantain a ‘drawing herb’ because it can be put on inflammation to draw away the inflammation.
 Plantain can be chewed into a poultice to put on an insect sting or bite.
-It contains allantoin which helps to sooth skin irritation.
+It contains allantoin which helps to soothe skin irritation.

-Self Heal (Prunella vulgaris).
-Self Heal can go pretty unrecognized as a low growing weed in a yard until it sends up it’s purple flower stalk.
+Self Heal can go pretty unrecognized as a low-growing weed in a yard until it sends up its purple flower stalk.
 It is an edible herb that can be put in salads or tea.
 It is said to help with cold sores and other viruses.
 It can be used as a gargle for a sore throat.

-Willow (Salix spp.).
 There are many species of willow but probably White Willow (Salix alba) was the one important to Celts.
 It is said to be a guardian tree that gives protection.
 Willow bark contains salicylic acid and so has been used traditionally for relief from pain and inflammation.
 We now use aspirin or Acetylsalicylic acid which is made from salicylic acid.
-Salicylic acid is also used in skin care as an exfoliant.
+Salicylic acid is also used in skincare as an exfoliant.

 Several other herbs that were considered important and sacred include clover, rosemary, rue, sage, thyme, frankincense, myrrh, vervain (verbena), angelica, and St. John’s Wort.
 Are there herbs that are special to you?
 Mention them in the comments.

 Some resources for more information on Celtic Herbs: